Faculty & Guest Artists

 Elyssa Smith (Performance Psychology)

-Elyssa Smith is a musician and triathlete and has a passion for carrying the message of positive mental training through the discipline of music and athletics.
-As a mental toughness coach, she encourages people of all ages through the mental, emotional and physical obstacles that stand between them and their goals.
-Currently pursuing her professional counseling degree, she speaks to athletic teams as well as to performers of all kinds on the topics of mental discipline, positive thinking, and confidence, as well as overcoming performance anxiety.
-Elyssa also travels the country with her husband, Josh, providing encouragement for athletes and entertainment for events through their company, Runnertainment.
+Elyssa Smith is a musician and triathlete with a passion for carrying the message of mental toughness through the discipline of music, public speaking, and athletic training.
+As a performance coach with Your Best Moment coaching (www.YourBestMoment.com), she coaches people of all ages and skill levels through the mental, emotional and physical obstacles that stand between them and their goals.
+As a certified coach, she speaks to athletic teams as well as to performers of all kinds on the topics of mental discipline, positive thinking, and confidence, as well as overcoming performance anxiety.
+The main part of her practice is to work one-on-one with performers to identify and overcome their obstacles to excellent performance.
+Through this carefully crafted process, performers are armed with specific skills to work with nerves and pressure to create their best moment, both onstage and off.